Virat Kohli: Playing In Bylanes of West Delhi To Becoming A Great Leader

 There was a time when like many other teams, Indian players had forgotten what it meant to be fit.
 But Kohli changed the tables, he not just become fit himself but made the entire team to follow the same.
 Well, don’t we see the change ourselves?

-Before the World Cup, player Kuldeep Yadav was totally out of touch and his game was criticized like anything during IPL.
-But Kohli took the charge in boosting the morale of an eminent player and we all could see the result during India’s match against Pakistan.
+Before the World Cup, player Kuldeep Yadav was totally out of touch and his game was criticized like anything during last IPL.
+But Kohli took the charge in boosting the morale of an eminent player and we all could see the result during India’s match against Pakistan later.

 Hear, Listen & Empathise:

-One of the biggest changes under Virat's captaincy has blowing as we have mentioned before.
+One of the biggest changes under Kohli's captaincy has bowling as we have mentioned before.
 Kohli gave the freedom to bowlers to make their own strategy, which changed the players perspective.

 Owning To Responsibility: